Dr. Michael Fennelly & Megan Weston, Directors

 Dr. Michael Fennelly

 Born in New Jersey and raised in California, Dr. Michael Fennelly is a pianist, coach, conductor, and the co-founder of Athena Music Foundation.
-He graduated from the Eastman School of Music and Manhattan School of Music, where he completed his Doctor of Musical Arts degree.
-Michael Fennelly premiered his own arrangement of
+Dr. Fennelly completed his Doctor of Musical Arts degree from Manhattan School of Music and is an instructor of piano at West Point.
+Michael Fennelly premiered his own

 Born in New Jersey and raised in California, Dr. Michael Fennelly is a pianist, coach, conductor, and the co-founder of Athena Music Foundation.
-He graduated from the Eastman School of Music and Manhattan School of Music, where he completed his Doctor of Musical Arts degree.
+Dr. Fennelly completed his Doctor of Musical Arts degree from Manhattan School of Music and is an instructor of piano at West Point.
 Michael Fennelly premiered his own arrangement of Gershwin's Rhapsody in Blue for solo piano, orchestra, and symphonic chorus at Lincoln Center's David Geffen Hall with the National Chorale.
 The Huffington Post said his performance “hit like a lightning bolt which catapulted the audience 2,000 feet in the air, taking them on a rocket-ride around the Chrysler building."
-Dr. Fennelly recently appeared in concert with international opera star Renée Fleming and has performed in many of the world's great concert halls, including Carnegie Hall, The Opéra de Monte-Carlo, David Geffen Hall at Lincoln Center, Munich’s Prinzregenten Theatre, and Berlin’s Komische Oper.
+Dr. Fennelly has appeared in concert with international opera star Renée Fleming and has performed in many of the world's great concert halls, including Carnegie Hall, The Opéra de Monte-Carlo, David Geffen Hall at Lincoln Center, Munich’s Prinzregenten Theatre, and Berlin’s Komische Oper.
 As a staff pianist for The Juilliard School and the Metropolitan Opera, Michael has collaborated with many of the world’s most celebrated musicians including Luciano Pavarotti, Placido Domingo, Renata Scotto, Itzakh Perlman, and Lorin Maazel.
 He was the US winner of the Horowitz Competition and made his Carnegie Hall debut as a winner of the Artists International Competition.
 As a conductor, he has lead Madama Butterfly (Amore Opera), La traviata (Berkshire) and the premieres of Les Trois Mousquetaires (Phoenicia Festival), Faustine, Big Jim (Center for Contemporary Opera), and assisted in Japan Society’s Four Nights of Dream in sold out performances in Tokyo.
 Dr. Fennelly was invited as assistant conductor to many prestigious music festivals (Wolftrap, Castleton, Ashlawn, Bruges) and has led innumerable chamber and operatic concerts from the keyboard.
 Michael Fennelly's recordings include The Legend of Faust: Part One, Debut, and Grand Tour.
-Michael is a founding member of The Athenians.

 Dr. Everett McCorvey